 For the Cookies:

-½ cup butter & 1 large egg are needed to make the cookies, as per the instructions on the package
+½ cup butter + 1 large egg (or as directed on the package)

 For the White Chocolate Ganache: